 Clinet owner, Ronan Laborde, used what he called a classic Pomerol blend of 85% Merlot, 12% Cabernet Sauvignon and 3% Cabernet Franc.
-At 14.6 % alcohol, than they achieved in 2009.
+At 14.6 % ABV, than they achieved in 2009.
 Effective yields are also lower than in 2009.
 In fact, they are close to 25% less, which means there will be a lot less wine in the marketplace from this outstanding vintage.
 Opaque in color, explosive, floral, plum, black fruit, jammy berry, oak, chocolate and black raspberry scents create a beguiling perfume.
 This complex, spicy wine coats your palate with layers of pure, sweet, ripe plums.
 This is a hedonistic, sensuous style of Pomerol that blends intensity with pleasure and chocolate covered ripe fruit.
 95-97 Pts.

 Espresso bean, flowers, orange rind, truffle, spice, boysenberry, blue fruit and cocoa aromas open the wine.
 Thick, rich, lush, powerful and mouth filling, the wine coats your palate with sensuous layers of perfectly, ripe, polished, silky, pure berries.
 In just a few months the wine has morphed from its baby fat stage to a very sophisticated, decadent Pomerol.